On Some Local Geometry of Bi-Contact Structures: The Equivalence Problem

-Thus we have that $\dim(\pr{A}{2})=2$ and we have that our structure equations are indeed involutive.
+Since all remaining torsion is constant, then we have no opportunity to normalize the group any further.
+As such, we need to test for involutivity.
+The Cartan characters are $s_1=2$ and $s_2=s_3=s_4=0$.
+As before, if we take $\beta_1'$ and $\beta_2'$ as different 1-forms on the fibers, we find again by Cartan's lemma that

+for some functions $h_{ij}$.
+However, we now have contribution from the $d\omega^4$ and substituting the above yields

+and therefore we go from freedom in three variables for the pseudo-connection to only two and therefore $\text{dim}A^{(1)}=2$, where we have recylced the notation of $A$ as the new tableau.
+Thus, we have that $\text{dim}A^{(1)}=s_1+2\,s_2+3\,s_3+4\,s_4=2$ and hence we have involutivity with $s_1=2$ giving us the two functions of one variable function count for bicontactomorhisms.
 Thus, again by application of the Cartan-K\"ahler theorem we have equivalence in the analytic category. \end{proof} \begin{ex} A simple example of the constant $C$ case for hyperbolic bi-contact structures is the following: let $M=\mathbb{T}^2\times\mathbb{R}$ with coordinates $(\theta,\varphi,z)$ and consider

 for any $f,g\in C^1(\mathbb{R})$ such that $f(z)^2-g(z)^2+2Cf(z)g(z)=1$. \end{ex} It is straightforward to check that the constant $C$ is indeed the invariant $C$ and that $\omega^2\wedge d\omega^2=-\omega^1\wedge d\omega^1$.
 This demonstrates that $M$ admits infinitely many bi-contactomorphism classes parameterized by $\mathbb{R}$.
 Additionally, one may explicitly parameterize the family of hyperbolas determined by $f(z)^2-g(z)^2+2Cf(z)g(z)=1$ via